mmistakes/minimal-mistakes/_drafts/fs2.md

 val tomHollandActorStream: Stream[Pure, Actor] = tomHollandActorPull.stream
 ```

-In fact, revamping the analogy with the finite collection, a `Pull` that returns `Unit` is like a `List` with a head and empty tail.
+Revamping the analogy with the finite collection, a `Pull` that returns `Unit` is like a `List` with a head and empty tail.

-Unlike the `Stream` type, which defines a monad instance on the type variable `O`, a `Pull` forms a monad instance on the type variable `R`.
-If we think, it's logical: All we want is to concatenate the information that allow us to compute the tail of the stream.
-So, if we want to create a sequence of `Pull` containing all the actors that play Spider Man, we can do the following:
+Unlike the `Stream` type, which defines a monad instance on the type variable `O`, a `Pull` forms a monad instance on `R`.
+If we think, it's logical: All we want is to concatenate the information that allows us to compute the tail of the stream.
+So, if we want to create a sequence of `Pull` containing all the actors that play Spider-Man, we can do the following:

 ```scala
 val spiderMenActorPull: Pull[Pure, Actor, Unit] =